SinfulHymn/Atheletes-Activity/README.md

 # Roadmap and future Implementations

-- add authorization page so the user could import their data on to the page
+- add authorization page so the user could import their peronal data on to the page
 - add poly line to all user activities
 - Create a roadmap of all the miles onto the map.
     - When user hovers/clicks a mile or activity it will highlight and zoom onto location on map
 - add more data points from different apps
 - change user interface.
+- In progress: users will be able to login and authorize strava to allow me to use and propagated their own use data

+# User Story

+- You just finished your marathon, run, or any activity and imported your data on strava.
+- now you want to see your data on a page
+- you click my Athelets views and authorize Atheletes view to connect to strave
+- once that authorization is done your activity data propagates on the page
+-